Walt Blackadar: Life

 In 1972, with Roger Hazelwood and Kay Swanson, Blackadar attempted the first descent of Devil’s Canyon of the Susitna River in Alaska.
 While they completed the descent alive, there were several swims and two lost boats.
 He ran Devil’s Canyon again in 1976 and 1977, the former filmed for the TV show American Sportsman; he was not able to complete the run without swimming.

 Blackadar appeared in many other episodes of American Sportsman, running the Grand Canyon and other western “big water” rivers.
 He also appeared in a full-length feature documentary, The Edge (1976), running the Grand Canyon.

 Blackadar's paddling career suffered a tragedy in 1974, when young Julie Wilson lost her life while running the West Fork of the Bruneau with him in Idaho.
 The rapid was later named Julie Wilson Falls in her honor.
 Blackadar was greatly saddened by the loss, and it affected his aggressive, devil-may-care approach to the sport.

 In 1974, Blackadar learned of Evel Knievel's plan to jump the Snake River Canyon on a rocket-powered motorcycle, and he resolved to be there to witness the event.
 Sneaking onto the river with four kayakers, he positioned himself in the rapids below the jump.
 When Knievel's parachute opened prematurely and his cycle floated down toward the river, crashing on the banks, Blackadar got to him.
 He checked Knievel out and accompanied the daredevil to the helicopter for evacuation.

 On May 13, 1978, he had a fatal accident on the South Fork of the Payette River, Idaho, when he became pinned under a downed tree at the water's surface.
 The rapid is named in his honor.
-A memorial, marked by a bronze plaque on a rough boulder, is located in Garden Valley Cemetery, overlooking the river where he passed away.
+A memorial, marked by a bronze plaque on a rough boulder, is located in Garden Valley Cemetery, overlooking the river where he died.